How to Write a Small Business Plan

 Is there a simple business plan for a small business?

 Yes, there is a simple business plan for a small business.
 Small businesses use business plans to guide them as their business progresses.
-The stage of your business and the target audience dictates the level of detail that your business plan needs.
+The stage of your business and the target audience dictate the level of detail that your business plan needs.

 Does a startup need a small business plan?